Horatio Nelson, 1st Viscount Nelson

-Nelson's death at Trafalgar secured his position as one of Britain's most heroic figures.
-His signal just prior to the commencement of the battle, "England expects that every man will do his duty", is regularly quoted and paraphrased.
-Numerous monuments, including Nelson's Column in Trafalgar Square, London, and the Nelson Monument in Edinburgh, have been created in his memory.
-In 2002, Nelson was named in the 100 Greatest Britons of all time.
+Nelson's death at Cape Trafalgar well secured his position as one of Britain's national heroes.
+His signal just prior to the commencement of the battle, "England expects that every man will do his duty", has been widely quoted and paraphrased.
+Numerous monuments, including Nelson's Column at Trafalgar Square in London and the Nelson Monument in Edinburgh, have been created to honour him.
+In 2002 Nelson was named among the 100 Greatest Britons of all time.